This post contains affiliate links, and we will be compensated if you make a purchase after clicking on our links.

 VIEW PRICE

-Aside from its comfort and support, the DogBed4Less also comes with two covers.
-The internal zipper case is waterproof to protect the memory foam interior, while the external cover is made from denim and is machine washable.
+Aside from its comfort and support, we liked that the DogBed4Less also has two covers.
+The internal zipper case is waterproof to protect the mattress, while the external cover is made from denim and is machine washable.

 Why We Recommend It: